2Identify your title in the Canadian job market and find opportunities in your field

 • Jobs: If available, a list of current job postings in the city, the province and in Canada.

 • Wages: The average wage per hour and before tax for the occupation with low, median and high estimates.
-Remember this precious information when negotiating your salary!
+Remember this information when negotiating your salary!

 • Outlook: The number of stars indicates the local employment potential (one star = limited, two stars = fair, three stars = good).
 A short report provides more information about employment growth and positions available.